-SUDEP deaths are often unwitnessed with many of the deaths occurring overnight.
+SUDEP deaths are often unwitnessed with many of the deaths occurring overnight during sleep.
 There may be obvious signs a seizure has happened, though this isn’t always the case.

-The cause of SUDEP is not yet known.
-Researchers are investigating a range of possibilities such as the effect of seizures on breathing and the heart.
+The cause of SUDEP is not yet clear.
+Researchers are investigating a range of possibilities such as the effect of seizures on breathing, the heart and arousal.

 SUDEP occurs in approximately 1 per 1000 people with epilepsy (1 in 4,500 children).